 You can climb up to Cerro de Las Tres Cruces (Three Cross Hill) to a beautiful viewpoint in less than an hour.
 And the best part is, the hike starts from right within the city.

 However, there are some safety considerations to consider before setting off.
+We don’t want you to become another negative hiking statistic!

 I recommend starting your climb early in the morning between 5:30 – 7am.
 This is when there are the most people on the trail.
 And when it comes to hiking in Colombia, the rule of thumb is “safety in numbers.”